 A range of equipment and opportunities, both indoors and out of doors, allow the children to develop confidence and enjoyment in the use and development of their own bodily skills.
-Building on their gross and fine motor skills.
-A high level of adult participation and supervision enables children to safely create and meet physical challenges, developing increasing skill and control in moving, climbing and balancing.
+A high level of adult participation and supervision enables children safely to create and meet physical challenges, developing increasing skill and control in moving, climbing and balancing.
 At the same time, children are supported in the development of fine motor skills required to use tools, including pens and pencils, and to handle small objects with increasing control and precision.